-The fall Chinook production program at LFH is the cornerstone of a highly coordinated and integrated artificial program for Snake River fall Chinook, implemented through the LSRCP program, the IPC Hells Canyon Mitigation Agreement, and the Nez Perce Tribal Hatchery.
+The fall Chinook production program at LFH is the cornerstone of a highly coordinated and integrated artificial program for Snake River fall Chinook, implemented through the LSRCP program, the Idaho Power Company (IPC) Hells Canyon Mitigation Agreement, and the Nez Perce Tribal Hatchery (NPTH).
 Broodstock for the program at LFH are collected at Lower Granite Dam (LGR) and at LFH, as identified in the 2005-2007 Interim Management Agreement for Upriver Chinook.
 Co-managers determine the broodstock collection protocol at LGR annually.

 The US v OR 2005-2007 Interim Management Agreement determined priority release locations and numbers for fall Chinook production at LFH.
-Table 3 shows production as identified in that Agreement.
-However, as part of development of the Snake River Fall Chinook Hatchery Management Plan, a new fall Chinook prioritized production table was developed (Table 4).
+As part of development of the Snake River Fall Chinook Hatchery Management Plan, a new fall Chinook prioritized production table was developed (Table 3).
 This new table was submitted to US v OR parties in 2006, and has been approved, replacing the former table.
 LFH is planning all fall Chinook production based on this new table.

 The LFH was initially designed to release 9.16 million fall Chinook subyearlings (Table 1) at around 90 fpp.
 Currently this facility produces 1.8 million subyearlings at approximately 50 fpp, and another 900,000 yearlings at 10-12 fpp.
 Additionally, this facility traps and spawns returning adult fall Chinook to meet egg take needs elsewhere, which includes providing over 1,000,000 eggs annually for the IPC program.
 It also includes a program change being implemented this year.
-400,000 eyed eggs from LFH will be transferred to Oregon Fish and Wildlife (ODFW) for rearing at the Irrigon Hatchery (identified as priorities 13 and 16 in Table
+421,000 eyed eggs from LFH will be transferred to Oregon Fish and Wildlife (ODFW) for rearing at the Irrigon Hatchery (identified as priorities 13 and 16 in Table 3).
+Marking and tagging will occur there as well.
+These fish will be released into the Grande Ronde River in Washington as subyearlings by ODFW.
+The co-managers will coordinate release timing and location.
+ODFW fish health staff as coordinated between the two Agencies will b all fall Chinook goals in this column are based on full adoption of the SRFMP.